Chapter 10

 Ignoring the context or not paying sufficient attention to it is, of course, not limited to genetics; it happens also in may other fields including ecology.
 However, as in genetics, in other fields context may be included at least to some extent.
 The following example from forest ecology illustrates how context can be increasingly widened.
 The example concerns the spruce budworm (larvae of a moth), a major defoliator of softwood species such as spruce and fir in northeastern North America.
 In periodic epidemics it damages extensively spruce and fir, which are used by the pulp and paper industry.
 Miller (1984/85) examined the psychological and philosophical roots of the problem and showed that both the perception of the problem and its solution depends on the general viewpoint, intellectual style and type of thinking of the investigator.
 One could also say that it depends on how much the context of the problem is extended.

-reductionist, holist, humanist, and mystic.
+Miller distinguished the following four ways of perceiving and dealing with the problem: reductionist, holist, humanist, and mystic.
 These four ways can be seen as increasingly widening the context.

 1. Reductionist.
 To the reductionist the problem is the budworm.
 It destroys the trees.
 Therefore, the solution is to destroy the budworm, for example, through pesticides.
 The context of the interaction between the budworm and the trees is ignored or overlooked by the reductionist.